Yvonne Thornton: Early years

-After the Brooklyn Fox, for the next thirteen years (1963–1976) The Thornton Sisters were on the "college circuit" performing on weekends at many fraternities and eating clubs of many colleges and universities in order to defray the cost of their tuition for medical and dental schools.
-Eventually Donna (1944–1993) became a court stenographer and Jeanette (1945–2020) earned two doctorates, EdD and MD.
-Linda is a board-certified dentist, earning her DDS from New York University and becoming the first Black female board-certified prosthodontic oral surgeon in the United States, and Rita earned a JD (Juris Doctor) in law and a PhD in environmental science.

 Personal life

 Thornton married her medical school classmate Shearwood J. McClelland in 1974; he was the director of Orthopaedic Surgery at Harlem Hospital Center in Harlem, New York for 25 years, and he died in 2023.
 Dr. McClelland Obituary.
 They have two children, both physicians; Shearwood McClelland, III and Kimberly I. McClelland.
 She has been a resident of Teaneck, New Jersey.

 Awards and honors

 Thornton has received numerous honors over the years, including several honorary doctorate degrees.
 Her second memoir, Something to Prove: A Daughter's Journey to Fulfill a Father's Legacy, was released in December 2010 and was named the Grand Prize Winner of the 2011 New York Book Festival.
-Thornton was named the 2013 Living Legend by the Joseph Tyler Chapter of the National Medical Association.
+In 2013, She received the "LIVING LEGEND" award given by the Joseph Henry Tyler, Jr. chapter of The National Medical Association.

 In its 250th year, Thornton was honored in 2017 with the Virginia Kneeland Frantz award for Distinguished Women in Medicine, which is the highest recognition for an alumna of the Columbia University College of Physicians and Surgeons.